LegendOfMCPE/WorldEditArt/README.md

 builders from doing WorldEditArt world-editing in this construction zone.

 Adding the `blocks` argument (i.e. `/cz lock <name> blocks`) will additionally block players from breaking/placing blocks in the construction zone (but does not affect block updates like water flowing, TNT, etc.), while adding the `entry` argument (i.e. `/cz lock <name> entry`) will additionally block entry, block breaking/placement and world editing.
-They can later be unlocked with the `/cz unlock <name>` command, but they are automatically unlocked when the builder session is closed (when the player quits, when the session is explicitly closed, when the server restarts, etc.).
+They can later be unlocked with the `/cz unlock <name>` command, but they are automatically unlocked when the builder session is closed (when the player quits, when the session is explicitly closed, when the server restarts, etc.)

 > `PROTIP` World-editing operations may cause industrial accidents such as trapping players inside a wall, overlapping
 > other builders' constructions, etc.

+### Selections
+Selections can be created for any shapes.